Swarm behaviour: People

 An ant-based computer simulation using only six interaction rules has also been used to evaluate aircraft boarding behaviour.
 Airlines have also used ant-based routing in assigning aircraft arrivals to airport gates.
 An airline system developed by Douglas A. Lawson uses swarm theory, or swarm intelligence—the idea that a colony of ants works better than one alone.
 Each pilot acts like an ant searching for the best airport gate.
 "The pilot learns from his experience what's the best for him, and it turns out that that's the best solution for the airline," Lawson explains.
 As a result, the "colony" of pilots always go to gates they can arrive and depart quickly.
 The program can even alert a pilot of plane back-ups before they happen.
 "We can anticipate that it's going to happen, so we'll have a gate available," says Lawson.

 Swarm behaviour occurs also in traffic flow dynamics, such as the traffic wave.
 Bidirectional traffic can be observed in ant trails.
-In recent years this behaviour has been researched for insight into pedestrian and traffic models.Are we nearly there yet?
-Motorists could learn a thing or two from ants The Economist, 10 July 2009.
+In recent years this behaviour has been researched for insight into pedestrian and traffic models.
 Simulations based on pedestrian models have also been applied to crowds which stampede because of panic.